 And typically, we get stuck on the thought

 So . . . what should you eat

 when you’re gluten-free?

-The big truth is that you have to eat gluten-free right away.
-This is not some diet you will explore for a while, spend time researching, and then start eating gluten-free.
+The truth is that you have to eat gluten-free right away.
+This is not a diet you will explore for a while, spend time researching, and then start eating gluten-free.

 Once you have your diagnosis – you need to start eating gluten-free immediately as now you KNOW that gluten has been damaging your body.
 You need to stop that!

 So . . .
 HOW do you fill

 Start where you are.

 What do you typically eat?
 Start there.

 Have you always eaten processed foods?
 Or, maybe you eat a combination of processed and whole foods.
 Start there.